 Of the above, flights and accommodations will likely be paid in Canadians dollars in advance, but the remaining $2,850 could easily be spent in a foreign currency.

-If your credit card charges foreign exchange fees, then you’re losing $71.25 in fees every time.
+If your credit card charges foreign transaction fees, then you’re losing $71.25 in fees every time.
 That doesn’t sound like a lot, but it could easily pay for a nice meal or for some of your attraction tickets.

 Also, think about the long term, after ten years, you would have paid $712.50 in fees.
 That’s enough for a flight to Europe.